Oxossia annularis

 Oxossia annularis is a shrub of Oxossia Turneroideae (Passifloraceae) native to eastern Brazil.
+It is found in Caatinga, Cerrado, and Atlantic Forest.

+Description

-O. annularis has 2–10 mm long petioles, rigid elliptical, ovate, or obovate leaves with serrated margins.
+O. annularis has 2–10 mm long petioles, rigid elliptical, ovate, or obovate leaves with serrated margins and heterostylous flowers.

+Taxonomy

 It was previously classified as Turnera annularis, however, recent phylogenetic analysis supports its classification as Oxossia.